 “I think prayer has really helped me through this journey and has put the right people in my life,” explains Rickey.
-“My wife and I do daily morning exercises, which we learned from PT in the past, to help us get our day going.
-The Ivy / Northern team is always watching over me and has been able to help me in so many ways.
+“My wife and I do daily morning exercises to help us get our day going.
+We learned these from PT in the past.
+The Northern Ivy Rehab Team is always watching over me and has helped me in so many ways.
 I know that I can depend on them to help me and care for me.” – Rickey Draft

 Is physical therapy right for you?

-We encounter a number of different symptoms as we age, and while some may be a normal part of getting older, there are a lot of things we can do to help you move easier, live with less pain, and get back to doing the things you once enjoyed.
+We encounter a number of different symptoms as we age.
+While some of these may be a normal part of getting older, there are a lot of things we can do to help you move easier, live with less pain, and get back to doing the things you once enjoyed.
 If you have questions about pain or an injury, or if you’re wondering if physical therapy is right for you, we can help.
-Physical therapy is an essential treatment for certain conditions, getting started is easy, and you can see us with or without a referral from your physician.
+Physical therapy is an essential treatment for certain conditions and getting started is easy!
+You can see us with or without a referral from your physician with most insurances.
 Because we have patients with a variety of different needs and preferences, we’re now offering in-clinic therapy, telehealth, and at-home rehab.
 Give us a call today!